jmunixusers/presentations/git101/index.md

 ## Warmup
 Take a moment to create a GitHub account, or verify your password.
-Feel free to post your username in chat so we can get a little social network going.
+Feel free to post your username in Teams chat so we can get a little social network going.
+Follow me @ripleymj.

 ## Roadmap